Maclura pomifera: The Edible Inedible

 Sometimes everybody is almost wrong.

-If you Google “Osage Orange” or “Maclura pomifera” (mak-LOOR-uh pom-EE-fer-uh) you’ll get some 50,000 hits.* Approximately 49,997 of those sites will tell you the Osage Orange is not edible.
+If you Google “Osage Orange” or “Maclura pomifera” (mak-LOOR-uh pom-EE-fer-uh) (in 2009) you’ll get some 50,000 hits.* Approximately 49,997 of those sites will tell you the Osage Orange is not edible.
 Two of three remaining sites, here and the one below, will say it is edible.
 The third one reports we say it is edible but we must be wrong.

 In all fairness, not all of the fruit is edible.
 Only the seeds are.
 In fact, the Osage Orange it is closely related to the Mulberries, which we do eat, and the Paper Mulberry which also has an edible fruit.
 But, 99.999999% of the Internet sites says it is not edible.
 Why?
 Two reasons.
 Somebody a long time ago said the fruit was not edible, and the Internet is mostly cut and paste wrong.
 I have truly become disgusted with sites like Wikipedia regarding the inaccurate information about plant edibility.